jhsullivan0211/Cube-Solver/README.md

 ### Getting Started

-Running this program requires the graphics library Panda3D, which can be downloaded at https://www.panda3d.org/download.php?runtime, or by using the pip command: *$ pip install panda3d*.
+Running this program requires at least Python 3.3 or higher.
+Additionally, it requires the graphics library Panda3D, which can be downloaded at https://www.panda3d.org/download.php?runtime, or by using the pip command:
+*$ pip install panda3d*.
 After installing Panda3D, download the two modules in this repository and run user_interface.py.

 ### Instructions